eagleflo/mpyq/README.md

     >>> archive = mpyq.MPQArchive('game.SC2Replay')

 Now you have a MPQArchive object of the file you opened.
-One common thing to do now is to extract the files.
+One common thing to do now is to extract the files from the archive.

     >>> files = archive.extract()